cpsubrian/node-etc/README.md

 to grab a nested value.

 ### etc.set(key, value)
 Set a new configuration value.
+Primitives will override exsting values whereas Objects and Arrays will merge.
+The key can be a simple string or a deliminated string.
+(Chainable)

+### etc.reset(key, value)
+Set a configuration value, overriding whatever was there.
+The key can be a simple string or a deliminated string.
+(Chainable)

+### etc.clear(key)
+Clear the configuration stored under a given key.
 The key can be a simple string or a deliminated string.
 (Chainable)

 ### etc.toJSON()
 Returns all of the configuration, deep-merged into a single object.